Plan-Apply-Unify Loop โ Structured AI-assisted development for OpenCode.

 YOU: /openpaul:unify

-OpenPAUL: [Creates SUMMARY.md, updates STATE.md]
+OpenPAUL: [Creates SUMMARY.json, updates loop state]

 Done.
 Loop complete.